andreigue/vex-123-for-parents/vex123_parent_guide.md

 ## Combining What We've Learned

-[ talk about how to stop a loop.
-For example, stop the loop once an object is encountered. use the "stop" card. stop will stop the entire program, including exiting the loop]
+So far, we've been stopping loops manually by pressing the red square button on the Coder.
+Such loops are known in programming as "infinite loops" because they can continue indefinitely if not interrupted.
+To stop a loop through programming, we introduce a new tool: the "stop" card.
+When the program reaches the "stop" card, it completely stops the program, much like when you press the red square button on the Coder.
+Try recreating Exercise 13 to see the "stop" card in action.

 ### Exercise 13: Checking for color